 Sports participation shouldn’t be mandatory

 Some young people with migraines may not want to participate in sports or gym class because it can worsen their symptoms.
 If your child’s migraines are severe or happen frequently, it is alright to limit sports participation and encourage other ways for them to feel healthy and engaged.
 As your child gets older, they will gain a better understanding of their migraine triggers and will develop a better ability to gauge if their participation in physical activities is a factor.

 Natural, Safe Migraine Care for Children

 We understand how difficult it can be to see your child hurting and how important getting the right care is.
 If you have a child who suffers from migraines, we’d like to introduce you to a natural, safe, and incredibly effective way to start getting them feeling better and back to being a kid again.
 Upper cervical chiropractic care takes a detailed look at the alignment of the head and neck, as this can play a significant role in the development (and in the resolution) of migraines.

 Upper cervical chiropractic care is ideally suited for kids because it is exceptionally gentle.
-After precise measurements are taken, the perfect atlas adjustment is crafted – no two kids need the same adjustment because no two kids have the exact same bone structure.
-This high degree of specificity allows for an extremely low-force adjustment that is quick, easy, and designed to hold in place for as long as possible.
-If you’re concerned about your child’s migraines, put your mind at ease and schedule a consultation with an upper cervical chiropractor in your area.
-They will take the time to explain the possible underlying cause of the problem to help your child and your whole family get back to feeling great.
+After precise measurements are taken, the perfect atlas adjustment is crafted.
+No two kids need the same adjustment because no two kids have the exact same bone structure.
+This high degree of specificity allows for an extremely low-force adjustment that is quick.
+Moreover, it can hold in place for long.
+If you’re concerned about your child’s migraines, put your mind at ease.
+Schedule a consultation with an upper cervical chiropractor in your area.
+They will take the time to explain the possible underlying cause of the problem to help your child get back to feeling great.